-Correction and conference Parent conferences
+Correction and conference

+Detention

-Detention Time in office Crisis removal Suspension
+Crisis removal

-Individualized instruction related to student's problem Disciplinary transfer
+Individualized instruction related to student's problem

-Behaviors Referral to alternative education programs
+Behaviors

+In-school suspension

-In-school suspension Dismissal Interim alternative education setting Restitution
+Interim alternative education setting

 Loss of privileges

+Parent conferences Time in office Suspension Disciplinary transfer Referral to alternative education programs Dismissal Restitution

 Students shall be counseled in addition to any disciplinary action taken.
 Verified Chapter 19 offenses will be recorded into the child's behavior record in Infinite Campus.
 Records are confidential and only accessible to members of the child's team that school year.